Brazil has very formalistic and regulated procurement laws and government purchasing methods.

 Choice of forum and arbitration

-The New Procurement Law allows the use of alternative resolution methods such as conciliation, mediation, arbitration, and dispute boards.
+The new Procurement Law allows the use of alternative resolution methods such as conciliation, mediation, arbitration, and dispute boards.
 The arbitration will be governed by law and the proceedings must be made public (that is, the arbitration will not be confidential).

 The chosen procedure to appoint arbitrators, arbitral institutions, and members of dispute boards must apply isonomic, technical, and transparent criteria.